dmitrycello/yaglpp/assets/DETAILS.md

 The _Sync_ class operates the OpenGL synchronization object, which is athe 8-byte pointer to an opaque API object.
 It must be created at the specific point of a program with **`fenceSync`** method, or with the appropriate constructor.
 Its methods **`clientWaitSync`**, **`getSync`** and **`waitSync`** automatically create the synchronization object.

 > [!NOTE]
-> The pointers in Win32 application will be 4-byte long.
+> The pointers in Win32 application are 4-byte long.
+So the size of the classes using pointers will be so.

 [&uarr; TOP](DETAILS.md#details)